cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 {% include candlesplin.html %}

 But if we want it to learn well on the fly, we must augment the agent observation data.
 The following is an overview of the RL architecture for a single agent learning to exploit a smart contract environment.
-As subgraphs and GraphQL gain popularity, a standardized (and simplified) set of contract observations and actions will emerge, all attached to simple human readable queries.
+As subgraphs ([GraphQL](https://thegraph.com/)) and  analytics tools ([Dune](https://www.duneanalytics.com/)) gain popularity, a standardized (and simplified) set of contract observations and actions will emerge, all attached to simple human readable queries.

 ![Single Agent RL Workflow](/assets/pilemma_over.png)